 You also need to assess your current strapping tools.
 There are no tools that cover every strap size or type.
 Some tools and machines can be used with any type of plastic strapping and some can only be used with either polyester or polypropylene.
 (Handheld tools for steel strapping are always exclusive to steel and cannot be applied with a machine.)

 The strapping you choose for your packaging operations will have a huge effect on load containment, so it’s critical to choose the correct type for your application.
-Since polyester and polypropylene strapping provide specific benefits and advantages over one another, it’s important to fully understand the differences in the two materials and their intended uses to assure your loads are secure.
+Since polyester and polypropylene strapping provide specific benefits and advantages over one another, it’s important to fully understand the differences between the two materials and their intended uses to ensure your loads are secure.
 If you aren’t sure which type of plastic strapping option is best for your needs, contact a packaging specialist for assistance.